 \section{Compliance Statement}

-This personal research was conceived and completed outside the scope of the author's employment.
-It was carried out on personally owned hardware and personal cloud/accounts; no employer facilities, data, source code, or confidential information were used.
-To the author's knowledge, the work does not fall under any employer intellectual property assignment, work-for-hire, or similar clause and does not rely on proprietary materials of the employer.
-The manuscript does not use the employer’s name, trademarks, or branding.
+This personal research was conceived and completed outside the scope of the author's employment, using only personally owned hardware and personal cloud/accounts; no employer facilities, data, source code, or confidential information were used.
+To the author's knowledge, the work does not fall under any employer intellectual property assignment, work-for-hire, or similar clause, does not rely on proprietary materials of the employer, and does not use the employer's name, trademarks, or branding.